-The Epping Forest area (1) Location map
+The Epping Forest area (1), Essex.

-This Tudor, half-timbered, building was originally built for King Henry VIII in 1543 but was taken over, after his death, by his daughter Queen Elizabeth I.
+Queen Elizabeth's Hunting Lodge on the edge of Chingford Plain, Epping Forest.
+This Tudor, timber-framed, building was originally built for King Henry VIII in 1543 but was taken over, after his death, by his daughter Queen Elizabeth I.

 It is open to the public on some days only although you can walk around the outside at any time.
-There is a free car park near the lodge.
+See the Information page for a walk that includes this location.

 Both Iron-age hill forts in Epping Forest, Loughton Camp and Ambresbury Banks, are thought to date from about 500 BC.